delida/MOACDocs-CHN/docs/appchain/Chain3Js.rst

 .. _jsscs_getExchangeInfo:

-Returns the Withdraw/Deposit exchange records between MicroChain and MotherChain for a certain address.
+Returns the Withdraw/Deposit exchange records between AppChain and MotherChain for a certain address.
 This command returns both the ongoing exchanges and processed exchanges.
 To check all the ongoing exchanges, please use scs_getExchangeInfo.

 *Parameters*

-1. `String` - The MicroChain address.
+1. `String` - The AppChain address.
-1. `String` - The transaction hash.
+2. `String` - The transaction hash.
-1. `Int` - Index of Depositing records >= 0.
+3. `Int` - Index of Depositing records >= 0.
-1. `Int` - Number of Depositing records extracted.
+4. `Int` - Number of Depositing records extracted.
-1. `Int` - Index of Withdrawing records >= 0.
+5. `Int` - Index of Withdrawing records >= 0.
-1. `Int` - Number of Withdrawing records extracted.
+6. `Int` - Number of Withdrawing records extracted.

 *Returns*